-(drawing notes on next page)
+(Notes to this figure are on the next page)

-- Where architraves will be used, these must be fitted after the waterproof membrane and the base of the architrave must align with the top of the cut-out in the door jamb.
+- 1. Where architraves will be used, these must be fitted after the waterproof membrane and the base of the architrave must align with the top of the cut-out in the door jamb.
 The architrave will obscure part of the upstand of the waterproof membrane. - 2.
-Refer to Fig 14 (p49) for construction of the water-stop.
+Refer to Figure 14 (p45) for detailing of the water-stop.